 Cilantro Lime Chicken Tacos

-I had been meaning to post this recipe sooner but have been on a roll with my school lately.
-We have also made a tons of progress on the desk as well.
+I had been meaning to post this recipe sooner, but I have been on a roll with my school lately.
+We have also made tons of progress on the desk as well.
 We finally finished staining the main body of the desk and are going to try and finish up the drawers tomorrow.
 I'm hoping I can show it off to my new friends at Restore on Friday.
-And my family can stop complaining out how my make-up takes over the bathroom. >.<
+And my family can stop complaining about how my makeup takes over the bathroom.

 1 Precooked Cilantro Lime Chicken Breast, shredded(recipe follows)